 Let’s begin.

-Method 1: Checking your keyboard
+Method 1: Check your keyboard

 You may be using a defective keyboard.
-This is why the Ctrl+Alt+Del sequence is not working.
+This is why the Ctrl + Alt + Del sequence is not working.

 You can try using a new keyboard or connecting your existing one to another computer to determine whether the keyboard is causing the problem.

-Method 2: Updating your keyboard driver
+Method 2: Update your keyboard driver

 In some cases, the issue is caused by an outdated or corrupted keyboard driver.
 To fix the problem, you can try updating your drivers.
 This can be done manually or automatically.